Meta Pixel

 Why Trust Functional Communication

-CASLPO Registered SLPs
+CASLPO Registered SLP

 Late Talker vs. Late Bloomer: When to Seek Support

 It's common for parents to hear "don't worry, they'll grow out of it."
 While some children do catch up on their own (late bloomers), others need support to get back on track (late talkers).
+Learn more about the signs of speech delay and when to seek help.

 What Early Intervention Looks Like at Home